naclsn/sel/README.md

 - identify operations on types that generate such
 - maybe try to visualize this first

+polish for cases such as 2 `a`s being distinct

 ### `def`s

 something like `$PYTHONSTARTUP`, between prelude and user script